wallarm/product-documentation/docs/latest/faq/waf-nginx-compatibility.md

 # Compatibility of Wallarm filtering node with NGINX versions

+If the NGINX version installed in your environment is different from stable, Plus or from the one installed from the Debian/CentOS repository, learn how to install Wallarm from this document.

 ## Is Wallarm filtering node compatible with NGINX mainline?

 No, Wallarm filtering node is incompatible with NGINX `mainline`.
 You can install Wallarm node in the following ways: